miyagipipi/ZRAG/README.md

 ### Step-3 Query

-For the queries generated in Step-2, we will extract them and query LightRAG.
+For the queries generated in Step-2, we will extract them and query ZestRAG.

 <details>
 <summary> Code </summary>